MFajarFebrian/Website_Nixty/README.md

 - Admin dashboard
 - Secure checkout

 Built with Nuxt.js and MySQL.

+## Development

+The source code for this project is maintained in the `master` branch.
+This `gh-pages` branch only contains the built static files for deployment.

+To update the site, make changes in the master branch, build the static files, and then update this branch.

+---
+© 2024 MFajarFebrian